Rockdale Independent School District: Athletics

 The Rockdale Tigers participate in many sports.
 Rockdale High School's principal rival are the Cameron Yoemen, as the schools are about 15 minutes apart, separated by the Little River.
-The Rockdale Tigers and Cameron Yoemen play in the "Battle of the Bell" every year.
+The Rockdale Tigers and Cameron Yoemen football teams play in the "Battle of the Bell" every year.

-Rockdale High School won state football championships in 1976 and in 2017.
+Rockdale High School won state football championships in 1976 and in 2017 and boys track & field titles in 1977 and 2016.
+The now-defunct Aycock High School won the PVIL class A football championship in 1955 and the boys basketball championship in 1956.